You’re one of the most important links in the chain between farmers and the general population.

 Google is a fantastic source of website traffic.

-Here are some of the searches farmers perform in the agri niche:
+Here are some of the searches farmers perform in the agricultural niche:

 - tractors for sale at low prices